georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 - Interface Endpoints, powered by PrivateLink.
 Provisions ENI with private IP address as entry point.
 Must attach SG.
 Cost per hour and per GB
 - Gateway Endpoints.
 Provisions gateway, must be used as target in route table.
 No SG.
 Supports S3 and DynamoDB.
 Free
+- e.g. use an S3 Gateway Endpoint to access S3 privately from your VPC without going through Internet

 ## VPC Flow Logs